FAQ (Frequently Asked Questions)

 ♥ When I look at my class list, it does not show me their individual user names.
 How do I access this information so that I can provide this information to students who have forgotten what their user name is?

 Please email me at email@example.com or through the contact form and ask for a document that states all of your students usernames.
 Due to privacy issues, we cannot give you a list of your students’ passwords.

 ♥ Some of my students are close to finishing their reading journey.
 What will happen next?

-Once the student has finished their reading journey, the student will be asked if he/she would like to “reset their journey”.
-Resetting their journey will restart their character at the start of the reading route and allow you to journey across Canada a second (or even a third!) time.
-All of their reading log minutes will be saved from your previous journey and you will get to revisit all of the cities and town across Canada.The challenge can now be “how many times can you read across Canada in one school year?”
+Once the student has finished their reading journey, the student will be asked if he/she would like to “reset their journey” or upgrade to a begin another journey (at a discounted price).
+Resetting their journey will restart their avatar at the start of the reading route and allow you to journey across Canada or the World a second (or even a third!) time.
+All of their reading log minutes will be saved from their previous journey and you will get to revisit all of the cities and town across Canada or all of the countries across the World.The challenge can now be “how many times can you read across Canada or the World in one school year?”

 ♥ What if I need help setting up my program?